 Key Takeaways

-• Chinese authorities have not released a full report on the incident
+- Chinese regulators have not released a full report on the investigation for over two years

 The crash of the Boeing 737-800 remains one of China's deadliest air disasters in decades.
 The NTSB report indicates that engine speeds decreased after the fuel switch movement, suggesting a deliberate action.
 However, Chinese regulators have not released a full report detailing their investigation findings for over two years.

 The Civil Aviation Administration of China (CAAC) and China Eastern Airlines did not respond to requests for comment on the NTSB report.
-According to Reuters and BBC, the flight data recorder was sent to the NTSB laboratory in Washington for analysis because Boeing is an American aircraft manufacturer.
-The Daily Mail reported that Chinese authorities allegedly knew within weeks that a pilot had deliberately brought down the passenger jet.
+According to multiple sources, the flight data recorder was sent to the NTSB laboratory in Washington for analysis because Boeing is an American aircraft manufacturer.
+The NTSB's probe turned up no safety issues with the Boeing 737-800 model.

 The crash has become politically sensitive, with Beijing accused of suppressing information.
 The CAAC warned that disclosure about the crash may endanger national security and social stability.
 Speculation about intentional action by pilots continues, with references to similar incidents such as the 2015 Germanwings tragedy and Malaysia Airlines Flight MH370.